FDA Drug Safety Podcast for Healthcare Professionals: Low magnesium levels can be associated with long-term use of Proton Pump Inhibitor drugs (PPIs)

 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 To learn more about this Drug Safety Communication, go to www.fda.gov/drugs.
 If you have drug questions, you can reach us at: email@example.com.

-FDA Drug Safety Podcast for Healthcare Professionals: Low magnesium levels can be associated with long-term use of Proton Pump Inhibitor drugs (PPIs) - mp3(MP3 - 19.4MB) FDA Drug Safety Communication: Low magnesium levels can be associated with long-term use of Proton Pump Inhibitor drugs (PPIs)
+FDA Drug Safety Podcast for Healthcare Professionals: Low magnesium levels can be associated with long-term use of Proton Pump Inhibitor drugs (PPIs) - mp3(MP3 - 19.4MB) [ARCHIVED] FDA Drug Safety Communication: Low magnesium levels can be associated with long-term use of Proton Pump Inhibitor drugs (PPIs)

 Proton Pump Inhibitors Information